Ringo Starr: Early life

-At the age of six, Starkey developed appendicitis.
+Starkey developed appendicitis at the age of six.
 Following an appendectomy he contracted peritonitis, causing him to fall into a coma that lasted days.
 His recovery spanned twelve months, which he spent away from his family at Liverpool's Myrtle Street children's hospital.
 Upon his discharge in May 1948, his mother allowed him to stay at home, causing him to miss school.
-At age eight, he remained illiterate, with a poor grasp of mathematics.
+At the age of eight he remained illiterate, with a poor grasp of mathematics.
 His lack of education contributed to a feeling of alienation at school, which resulted in his regularly playing truant at Sefton Park.
 After several years of twice-weekly tutoring from his surrogate sister and neighbour, Marie Maguire Crawford, Starkey had nearly caught up to his peers academically, but in 1953, he contracted tuberculosis and was admitted to a sanatorium, where he remained for two years.
-During his stay the medical staff made an effort to stimulate motor activity and relieve boredom by encouraging their patients to join the hospital band, leading to his first exposure to a percussion instrument: a makeshift mallet made from a cotton bobbin that he used to strike the cabinets next to his bed.
-Soon afterwards, he grew increasingly interested in drumming, receiving a copy of the Alyn Ainsworth song "Bedtime for Drums" as a convalescence gift from Crawford.
-Starkey commented: "I was in the hospital band ...
+During his stay, the medical staff made an effort to stimulate motor activity and relieve boredom by encouraging their patients to join the hospital band, and this led to his first exposure to a percussion instrument: a makeshift mallet made from a cotton bobbin that he used to strike the cabinets next to his bed.
+Soon afterwards he grew increasingly interested in drumming, receiving a copy of the Alyn Ainsworth song "Bedtime for Drums" as a convalescence gift from Crawford.
+Starkey later commented: "I was in the hospital band [...]
 That's where I really started playing.
-I never wanted anything else from there on ...
+I never wanted anything else from there on [...]
 My grandparents gave me a mandolin and a banjo, but I didn't want them.
-My grandfather gave me a harmonica ... we had a piano – nothing.
+My grandfather gave me a harmonica [...] we had a piano – nothing.
 Only the drums."

 Starkey attended St Silas, a Church of England primary school near his house where his classmates nicknamed him "Lazarus", and later Dingle Vale Secondary modern school, where he showed an aptitude for art and drama, as well as practical subjects including mechanics.
 As a result of the prolonged hospitalisations, he fell behind his peers scholastically and was ineligible for the 11-plus qualifying examination required for attendance at a grammar school.
 After the extended hospital stay following Starkey's recovery from tuberculosis, he did not return to school, preferring instead to stay at home and listen to music while playing along by beating biscuit tins with sticks.
 On 17 April 1954, Starkey's mother married Harry Graves at the register office on Mount Pleasant, Liverpool.
 He was an ex-Londoner who had moved to Liverpool following the failure of his first marriage.
 Graves, an impassioned fan of big band music and their vocalists, introduced Starkey to recordings by Dinah Shore, Sarah Vaughan and Billy Daniels.
-Graves stated that he and "Ritchie" never had an unpleasant exchange between them; Starkey later commented: "He was great ...
+Graves stated that he and "Ritchie" never had an unpleasant exchange between them; Starkey later commented: "He was great [...]
 I learned gentleness from Harry."